sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 ------------
 Normalizer is a Transformer which transforms a dataset of Vector rows, normalizing each Vector to have unit norm.
 It takes parameter p, which specifies the p-norm used for normalization. (p=2 by default.)
 This normalization can help standardize your input data and improve the behavior of learning algorithms.

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#normalizer
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#normalizer

 *Normalizer node can be configured as below:*

 .. figure:: ../../../_assets/user-guide/machine-learning/sparkml/featuretransformation/normalizer-config.png
    :alt: Machine Learning
-   :width: 90%
+   :width: 75%

 -	Column from the incoming dataframe which contains Vector data that needs to be normalized is to selected in ``Input Column`` list.
 -	Output column that lists the transformed data needs to be entered in ``Output Column`` box.